The University of Utah MUSE Project

 Phone: (801) 581-3677 | Email: firstname.lastname@example.org

-After almost thirty years of college teaching, Mark continues to be inspired by University of Utah students.
+After more than thirty years of college teaching, Mark continues to be inspired by University of Utah students.
 He is a professor in the English Department and taught for many years in the Honors College.
 A native Utahn, Mark Received his M.A. from the U and his doctorate from the University of Oxford.
 In addition to working with MUSE and teaching Shakespeare courses, he serves as the director of the University of Utah-based Tanner Lectures on Human Values.
 Mark finds the work of MUSE greatly rewarding, and he especially enjoys providing educational opportunities for undergraduates and conversing with students from across the University.

 Libby Henriksen, Associate Director